ddav16psy-astro/Python_ML_ClimateWins_Part_2/README.md

 For the final report:

+Continue testing different ML models (neural networks, Random Forest) to reveal the best binary classification prediction model for the European daily weather labels.

+Create (but do not run) three thought experiments to address the following needs:

 •	Identify European weather patterns outside the regional norm

 •	Determine if unusual weather patterns are increasing